DoTheEvo/Traefik-simplest-step-by-step/README.md

 - **create an empty acme.json file with 600 permissions**

+  This file will store the certificates and all the info about them.

   `touch acme.json && chmod 600 acme.json`

-- **add certificate resolver to traefik.yml**</br>
+- **add 443 entrypoint and certificate resolver to traefik.yml**</br>

+  In entrypoint section new entrypoint is added called websecure, port 443

+  certificatesResolvers is a configuration section that tells traefik how to use acme or other resolvers to get certifaces.</br>
+  - the name of the resolver is `lets-encr` and uses acme
+  - Storage tells where to store given certificates - `acme.json`
+  - The email is where LE sends notification about certificates expiring
+  - httpChallenge is given entry point, so acme knows its doing http challange over port 80
-using staging caServer makes LE issue a staging certificate, it is invalid and wont give green lock, but it is good for testing.
+  - commented out staging caServer makes LE issue a staging certificate, it is an invalid certificate and wont give green lock but has no limitations, if it's working it will say issued by let's encrypt.

-The email is where LE sends notification about certificates ending
+  That is all that is needed for acme, rest has traefik pre-configured

     `traefik.yml`
     ```